 However occasional toilets have toilet roll holders with toothed serrations that help you to create a neat torn off roll.

 More Pictures of Toilets

-So as you have finally mastered the intricacies of the Japanese toilet, and your Japanese holiday comes to a sad end, you may want to purchase your own Toto bidet at the Duty-Free shop in the airport.
-Bargain prices for a great souvenir!
+So as you have finally mastered the intricacies of the Japanese toilet, and your Japanese holiday comes to a sad end, you may want to purchase your own Toto bidet at the Duty-Free shop in Tokyo International Airport.